 714-647-7000 or 949-770-6011

 Lieutenant Mark Alsobrook

 The Harbor Patrol/Marine Operations Bureau provides around-the-clock law enforcement, marine fire fighting and search/rescue services along the 48 miles of Orange County coastline and within the county's three major harbors at Newport Beach, Sunset-Huntington and Dana Point.
 In response to increased concerns about potential terrorism after the events of September 11, 2001, this bureau became part of the department’s Homeland Security Division.
 Deputies are on heightened alert to any possibility of terrorist activity, and constantly monitor potential targets within the harbors and along the county coastline.
 Marine Operations works closely with local and federal government agencies, sharing information for the detection and prevention of suspected acts of terrorism.

 Marine Operations is overseen by the captain of the OCSD Homeland Security Division.
 The bureau is staffed by a lieutenant who serves as county Harbormaster, seven sergeants, and 40 deputy sheriffs.
 Dispatchers and professional staff provide vital support, along with a marine maintenance team consisting of one supervisor, four marine mechanics, two marine painters, and one marine carpenter.

-Lieutenant Mike Jansen is the Harbormaster, overseeing daily operations.
-Sergeant Fritz Von Rettberg serves as the Assistant Harbormaster.
+Lieutenant Mark Alsobrook is the Harbormaster, overseeing daily operations.
+Sergeant Steven Marble serves as the Assistant Harbormaster.
 The station commanders for the outlying harbors are Sergeant John Hollenbeck at Sunset/Huntington Harbor and Sergeant Mike Scalise at Dana Point Harbor.

 Facilities & Equipment